Let's Go Sunshine

-The album contains the five released singles "All the Time", "No Pressure", "Fractured and Dazed", "Four Leaf Clover" and the most recent single "Chicken Bone".
+The album contains the five released singles "All the Time", "No Pressure", "Fractured and Dazed", "Four Leaf Clover" and the final single, "Chicken Bone".

 Recording

-Luke Pritchard had already begun talking about The Kooks' fifth album in 2017 while promoting the band's greatest hits compilation, The Best of...
+Luke Pritchard had already begun talking about the Kooks' fifth album in 2017 while promoting the band's greatest hits compilation, The Best of...
 So Far, which contained two new songs that were produced by Brandon Friesen who was also overseeing the recording of their new album along with Chris Seefried.
-Consisting of songs written by Pritchard while the other band members spent time with their families, the new album was deemed to be more of a band effort, as opposed to Listen which was constructed individually.
+Consisting of songs written by Pritchard while the other band members spent time with their families, the new album was deemed to be more of a band effort, as opposed to Listen, which was constructed individually.

 Initially, the band had started recording for their fifth album in 2015 with the intent of continuing the flow from the previous record Listen.
-Unhappy with the results they decided to scrap the material in favor of starting over in a new direction.
+Unhappy with the results, they decided to scrap the material in favor of starting over in a new direction.

-Pritchard stated that he was on a mission to write the best songs he'd ever written before bringing them to the band, citing Rubber Soul, Lola and Definitely Maybe as inspirations.
+Pritchard stated that he was on a mission to write the best songs he had ever written before bringing them to the band, citing Rubber Soul, Lola and Definitely Maybe as inspirations.
 He had also gone through some heartbreak and fallen in love during the writing process.
 The band then decided to write more of the music, particularly the lyrics, before entering the studio to record, as opposed to writing on the fly in the studio as with their previous record.

 The Kooks resisted suggestions to become more modern-sounding or to choose particular producers.
 This informed their decision to work with Friesen, who they felt was an outsider like they were.

 Originally, Pritchard had wanted to name the album Weight of the World after one of its songs, as it represented what the entire album stood for.
-In the end he opted for Let's Go Sunshine which felt more positive.
+In the end he opted for Let's Go Sunshine, which felt more positive.